 Informal resolution is an administrative proceeding, and matters resolved through informal resolution processes are not part of a student’s conduct files, subject to the exception noted in the previous description of the Informal Resolution section.

-In most cases, conduct files of students who have not been suspended or expelled are destroyed upon their graduation (note: need to revisit in light of Clery).
-The conduct files of students who have been suspended or expelled from the University are maintained in the Student Affairs Office for no less than five years after the student's departure from DelVal.
+In most cases, conduct files of students who have not been suspended or expelled are destroyed upon their graduation.
+The conduct files of students who have been suspended or expelled from the University are maintained in the office of Campus Life for no less than five years after the student's departure from DelVal.